-- Class C Shares are subject to a CDSC of 1.00% on any shares sold within 12 months of the date of purchase. - The Fund's advisor has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (excluding, as applicable, taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with Form N-1A), expenses incurred in connection with any merger or reorganization, and extraordinary expenses
+1 Class C Shares are subject to a CDSC of 1.00% on any shares sold within 12 months of the date of purchase.

-(such as litigation expenses) do not exceed 1.75%, 2.50% and 1.50% of the average daily net assets of Class A shares, Class C shares, and Class I shares of the Fund, respectively.
-This agreement is effective until January 31, 2025, and it may be terminated before that date only by Trust's Board of Trustees.
-The advisor is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived or payments made by the Advisor to the Fund for a period ending three years after the date of the waiver or payment.
-Such reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time of the reimbursement.
+2 The Fund's advisor has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (excluding, as applicable, taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with Form N-1A), expenses incurred in connection with any merger or reorganization, and extraordinary expenses (such as litigation expenses) do not exceed 1.75%, 2.50% and 1.50% of the average daily net assets of Class A shares, Class C shares, and Class I shares of the Fund, respectively.
+This agreement is effective through January 31, 2026, and it may be terminated before that date only by Trust's Board of Trustees.
+The advisor is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived or payments made by the Advisor to the Fund for a period ending three years from the date of the waiver or payment.
+Such reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time such fees were waived or payments made, or (b) the expense limitation in effect at the time of the reimbursement.
 Reimbursements of fees waived or payments made will be made on a "first in, first out" basis so that the oldest fees waived or payments are satisfied first.